 Once upon a time, a short river flowed through the center of Lviv, which was fantastic until it was polluted and undesirable.
 At the turn of the 20th century, it was decided to ‘bury’ the river – rerouting it through the sewer system – and the last piece of river was covered for the city’s now-famous Opera House.
 The Poltva River still flows beneath the surface and the Left Bank Opera Underground restaurant sits next to it.

-Visitors who just want to grab fast food on the go have numerous options in Lviv.
+Visitors, who just want to grab fast food on the go, have numerous options in Lviv.
 There are several kebab kiosks on city corners and near parks.
 There are many places that sell pizza-by-the-slice (and most Lviv pizza slices cost less than $1 USD).
-A popular Lviv café that makes small sandwiches and sweet treats is Lviv Croissants, which is incredibly popular and has grown to many locations across Ukraine.
+A popular Lviv café that makes small sandwiches and sweet treats is Lviv Croissants.
+It is incredibly popular and has grown to many locations across Ukraine.

-You can find information about Lviv hotels and accommodations, flights to Lviv and other Lviv tourist information in our blog post: Things To Do in Lviv, Ukraine!
+You can find information about Lviv hotels and accommodations, flights to Lviv and other Lviv tourist information in our detailed guide to Lviv: Things To Do in Lviv, Ukraine!